eBollow05/child-theme/README.md

 4. To create a thumbnail for your child theme, which you can see in the backend, upload an image called `screenshot.${FILE_EXTENSION}` in that folder where `${FILE_EXTENSION}` represents any image type (I recommend `webp`).
 The ideal dimensions are `1200x900`
 5. Open `yourdomain.com/wp-admin/themes.php` and activate your theme

-## How Can I Include JavaScript Files in My Child Theme
+## How Can I Include JavaScript Files in My Child Theme?

-## How Can I Translate Strings From PHP Files
+## How Can I Translate Strings in My PHP Files?

-## How Can I Load Dynamic PHP Variables Into My JavaScript
+## How Can I Load Dynamic PHP Variables Into My JavaScript Files?